microsoft/moaw/workshops/serverless-overview/workshop.md

                       --resource-group <resource-group> \
                       --functions-version 4
 ```

-You must create a storage account dedicated to your Azure Function in order to not mix the audios files and the Azure Function specificities.

 For the coding part, let's create a function using the [Azure Function Core Tools][azure-function-core-tools], **create a folder** and then run: